The mountains reawaken in May. Summer attractions open, spring skiing wraps, and wildlife start to reappear after a winter away.

 Spot some Wildlife

 Did you know Banff National Park is home to 53 different species of mammals?
 Springtime is one of the best times to spot wildlife in the park according to celebrated local photographer Paul Zizka.
-Keep an eye out for mountain goats grazing by the roadside or grizzly bears waking from their winter slumber.
+Watch for mountain goats grazing by the roadside or grizzly bears waking from their winter slumber.
 Remember to view wildlife from a safe distance and check out our blog about how you can be a more responsible visitor in Banff National Park!

 Take a Swing

 Every golfer knows the smell that sends tingles down their spine when they step onto the course.
 Around here, the fresh-cut grass is enhanced by the fresh mountain air.
-The Fairmont Banff Springs Golf Course (opens May 7) goes unrivalled when it comes to its scenic backdrops and thoughtful layout.
+The Fairmont Banff Springs Golf Course (opens early May) goes unrivalled when it comes to its scenic backdrops and thoughtful layout.
 A round here is the perfect way to spend a spring day.

 Banff National Park Pass Required